jeffreycwitt/hn202/docs/class-15.md

 Reminder: Thursday will be our class led discussion of *Beowulf*.
 The group assigned to *Beowulf* will create the class notes and then help lead the discussion on Thursday.

-For the group composing the class notes, as a rule of thumb, aim to write at least 1,000 words, work to break your notes into at least 5 sections that we can use to structure our discussion (there are are some natural division to the story that we can use to structure our discussion), and make sure to offer 4 or 5 significant discussion blocks/questions.
+For the group composing the class notes, as a rule of thumb, aim to write at least 1,000 words, work to break your notes into at least 5 sections that we can use to structure our discussion (there are are some natural divisions to the story that we can use to structure our discussion), and make sure to offer 4 or 5 significant discussion blocks/questions.

 # Intro

-Welcome to our week on Beowulf.
+Welcome to our week on *Beowulf*.
 I read this book ever year, and every year I come away enjoying the ideas and themes it conveys: both its meditations on life and death, and its mysteries.

 While thoroughly enjoying it, I also always come away perplexed.
 What is the point of this poem?
 What is its message?
 Perhaps this ambiguity is part of its charm.
 But each year new details draw me into different possibilities.